Welcome

 Here we offer an introduction to cooking with solar energy including an easy plan to make your own solar cooker from cardboard boxes.
-There are many variations of solar cooker plans on the net, along with solar cooking recipes, hints and tips for making the most of your solar cooker and solar cooking communities where you can share information and benefit from the global experience of others who are also cooking with solar energy.
+There are many variations of solar cooker plans on the net, along with solar cooking recipes, hints and tips for making the most of your solar cooker and solar cooking communities where you can share information and benefit from the global experience of others.

-Minimum Solar Box Cooker - (shown above, left)
+Minimum Solar Box Cooker – (shown above, right)

 This simple cardboard box solar oven can be built in a few hours for very little money, thus the title.
 However, don't be fooled - despite the simple design, this full-power cooker works very well and is in no way "minimum" as far as cooking power.